 We will promote best practice for environmental management including stormwater, wastewater, wetlands, weed, and animal pest control.
-Use of agrichemicals on Waiheke council land will continue to be restricted except where the local board approves dispensation.
+Use of agrichemicals on Waiheke council land will continue to be restricted unless the board approves dispensation.

 We will actively promote the development of marine protection strategies within the Gulf, including reducing sedimentation.